nuwave/lighthouse/docs/master/api-reference/directives.md

 ```

 You can also delete multiple models at once.
-Define a field that takes a list of IDs and returns a Collection of the
+Define a field that takes a list of IDs and returns a collection of the
 deleted models.

 _In contrast to Laravel mass updates, this does trigger model events._